Applications Now Available for the 2015 Rose Festival Court

-The 2015 Court will be selected in March, go through orientation in April and travel in May (visiting community events, business leaders, hospitals, senior living centers, youth organizations, civic groups and more).
+The 2015 Court will be selected in March, go through orientation in April and travel in May (visiting community events, business leaders, hospitals, senior living centers, youth organizations, water trampoline with slide civic groups and more).
 Rose Festival Court selection signals the kick-off of the Rose Festival season.
 All court members receive a $3,500 scholarship provided by The Randall Group, valid for any accredited college, university or trade program.

 To be eligible for the Rose Festival Court, candidates must:

 - Attend a 4A, 5A or 6A high school in Multnomah, Washington or Clackamas counties

 - Be a senior graduating in June 2015 or a junior on track to graduate in June 2016